mglantz/eda-ha/README.md

 As you create playbooks which runs as actions to events, you include this role as shown in the example and depend tasks on the eda_activation boolean.
 This will ensure that actions are only taken when an EDA server is "activated", meaning, the one getting load balanced to.

+Fail-over between active and passive will be at the speed that the load balancer detects an outage, normally around a second.

 Requirements
 ------------